-Your vehicle is a mobile billboard and you should be using it as such (I’ll tell you about the right way to brand your vehicle in a moment).
-In the same way that you take great care with your service quality and your marketing, you should carefully consider the message your car sends.
+Your vehicle is a mobile billboard, and you should be using it as such.
+In the same way that you take great care with your service quality and marketing, you should carefully consider the message your car sends.

-If it’s constantly dirty and damaged, held together by Duct tape and prayers, you need to invest in a new car for your cleaning company.
+If it's constantly dirty and damaged, held together by duct tape and prayers, then you need to invest in a new car for your cleaning business.

-Sifting through the ocean of makes, models, and options can be intimidating.
+Wading through the endless ocean of makes, models, and options of vehicles for your cleaning business can be intimidating.

-There are four primary considerations that will impact your business’s bottom line for the life of the car:
+There are a few primary considerations that will impact your business’ bottom line for the life of the car:

-These are the three things that are going to cost you money throughout the life of the vehicle so we want to consider them ahead of other concerns.
-If you can’t afford the constant maintenance and terrible fuel economy, the low price of the lemon is wholly irrelevant.
+These are the things that are going to cost you money throughout the life of the vehicle.
+In turn, we want to consider them ahead of other concerns.
+If you can’t afford the constant maintenance and terrible fuel economy, then the low price of the lemon is wholly irrelevant.

-Making a long-term financial commitment is a big decision and you should approach it cautiously.
-You may want to speak to a third-party advisor to ensure you can handle the expense of a vehicle... especially if you HAVE to finance because you can’t afford to purchase the vehicle outright).
+After all, making a long-term financial commitment is a big decision, and you should approach it cautiously.
+You may want to speak to a third-party advisor to ensure you can handle the expense of a vehicle... especially if you HAVE to finance because you can’t afford to purchase the vehicle outright.

 That said, even if you can pay cash money for a vehicle, you should consider the cost of financing against the value that money would accrue in savings and the value of fluidity (having cash on hand).